 Damage Category Description None No damage recorded.
 Slight Small plaster or gypsum-board cracks at corners of door and window openings and wall-ceiling intersections; small cracks in masonry chimneys and masonry veneer.
-Moderate Large plaster or gypsum-board cracks at corners of door and window openings; small diagonal cracks acro shear wall panels exhibited by small cracks in stucco and gypsum wall panels; large cracks in brick chimneys; toppling of tall masonry chimneys.
-Extensive Large diagonal cracks across shear wall panels or large cracks at plywood joints; permanent later movement of floors and roof; toppling of most brick chimneys; cracks in foundations; splitting of wor plates and/or slippage of structure over foundations; partial collapse of room-over-garage or other soft configurations.
-Complete Structure might have large permanent lateral displacement, can collapse, or be in imminen collapse due to cripple wall failure or the failure of the lateral load resisting system; some struand fall off the foundations; large foundation cracks.
+Moderate Large plaster or gypsum-board cracks at corners of door and window openings; small diagonal cracks across shear wall panels exhibited by small cracks in stucco and gypsum wall panels; large cracks in brick chimneys; toppling of tall masonry chimneys.
+Extensive Large diagonal cracks across shear wall panels or large cracks at plywood joints; permanent lateral movement of floors and roof; toppling of most brick chimneys; cracks in foundations; splitting of wood sill plates and/or slippage of structure over foundations; partial collapse of room-over-garage or other soft-story configurations.
+Complete Structure might have large permanent lateral displacement, can collapse, or be in imminent danger of collapse due to cripple wall failure or the failure of the lateral load resisting system; some structures can slip and fall off the foundations; large foundation cracks.